 Lots of guests like to get in the spirit and decorate their cabin doors with their best and most creative Halloween decorations.

-So if you love Disney and Halloween, this is definitely the special cruise for you.
+So if you love Disney and Halloween, this is definitely a special cruise for you.

 These cruises set sail from mid-November up through Christmas Day itself.